arikorn/companion-module-generic-animation/README.md

   - [ ] Would generating a PNG image directly be more efficient?
 - [ ] Typesetting fonts: "real" fonts and/or 5x7 characters (and numbers, whether 5x7 or 4x5)
 - [ ] "Spontaneous generation" - occasionally add a new live cell near a randomly-chosen live cell. (to keep board alive; could be strictly UI)

+NOTE: Currently, the game appears to have a maximum speed of 8 updates/second (125 ms) regardless of board size

 # Developor's Quick Start